kvnxiao/Discordinator/README.md

 ##### CommandBuilder
 Using the CommandBuilder, supply the proper information to create a new command and add it to the registry.
-Within the .build() method call, the use of Java 8 lambda expressions is recommended  as it takes in a functional interface CommandExecutor class
+Within the .build() method call, the use of Java 8 lambda expressions is recommended  as it takes in a functional interface CommandExecutor object

 ```java
 commandHandler.registerCommand(new CommandBuilderD4J("ping", "bot says pong!", "ping")
         .setPrefix("?").setIsMainCommand(true).build((args, event) -> {